enbre/unicorn-detector-frontend/README.md

 ---
 ## Credits
-#### My General Assembly instructors, TAs, and class mates were very helpful, as well as numerous video tutorials to better understand React Native and Expo.
+#### My General Assembly instructors, TAs, and class mates were very helpful, as well as documentation, numerous video tutorials and blog posts to better understand React Native and Expo and my wife for the idea and motivation to finish this app.

 ---